honeycombio/beeline-nodejs/docs/API.md

 beeline.addContext(contextMap);
 ```

-Adds all key/value pairs in `contextMap` as fields on the current span.
-Used primarily from beeline instrumentation (and use a cross language beeline namespace.)
+Adds all key/value pairs in `contextMap` as toplevel fields on the current span.
+Should only be used when writing your own instrumentation.
+Context added with this method is _only_ attached to the current span.
+We recommend using `customContext.add()` for application-specific context, as `customContext.add()`-added context will be attached to all spans sent after it was added.

 example: